the-alex/the-alex.github.io/about/index.md

 Scientists](https://c4cs.github.io), a course which aims to take recent undergraduates in computer science and turn them into command line wizards.
 I TA'd the course for my last three semesters.

+These days I shift urban bits in NYC for utility companies looking to level up their maintenance and asset intervention workflows using exploratory analysis and predictive modeling at [Urbint](https://urbint.com).

 My Erdős number is 4, thanks to Jacob Abernethy (and his colleague Manfred K.
 Warmuth, and his colleague Shlomo Moran, and of course, Paul Erdős).